apache/drill/_docs/sql-reference/sql-commands/021-create-schema.md

 ---
 title: "CREATE OR REPLACE SCHEMA"
-date: 2019-04-29
+date: 2019-05-02
 parent: "SQL Commands"
 ---

 Starting in Drill 1.16, you can define a schema for text files using the CREATE OR REPLACE SCHEMA command.
+Schema is only available for tables represented by a directory.
+To use this feature with a single file, put the file inside a directory, and use the directory name to query the table.

+In Drill 1.16, this feature is in preview status and disabled by default.
+You can enable this feature by setting the `exec.storage.enable_v3_text_reader` and `store.table.use_schema_file` system/session options to true.
+The feature is currently only available for text (CSV) files.

 Running this command generates a hidden `.drill.schema` file in the table’s root directory.
 The `.drill.schema` file stores the schema definition in JSON format.
-Drill uses the schema file at runtime if the `exec.storage.enable_v3_text_reader` and `store.table.use_schema_file` options are enabled.
 Alternatively, you can create the schema file manually.
 If created manually, the file content must comply with the structure recognized by the Drill.

+The end of this topic provides [examples]({{site.baseurl}}/docs/create-or-replace-schema/#examples) that show how the feature is used.
+You may want to review this section before reading the reference material.

+Please post your experience and suggestions to the "[user](user@drill.apache.org)" mailing list.

 ##Syntax